Monoclonal antibody

 A monoclonal antibody (mAb, more rarely called moAb) is an antibody produced from a cell lineage made by cloning a unique white blood cell.
 All subsequent antibodies derived this way trace back to a unique parent cell.

-Monoclonal antibodies can have monovalent affinity, binding only to the same epitope (the part of an antigen that is recognized by the antibody).
-In contrast, polyclonal antibodies bind to multiple epitopes and are usually made by several different antibody-secreting plasma cell lineages.
-Bispecific monoclonal antibodies can also be engineered, by increasing the therapeutic targets of one monoclonal antibody to two epitopes.
+Monoclonal antibodies are identical and can thus have monovalent affinity, binding only to a particular epitope (the part of an antigen that is recognized by the antibody).
+In contrast, polyclonal antibodies are mixtures of antibodies derived from multiple plasma cell lineages which each bind to their particular target epitope.
+Artificial antibodies known as bispecific monoclonal antibodies can also be engineered which include two different antigen binding sites (FABs) on the same antibody.

-It is possible to produce monoclonal antibodies that specifically bind to virtually any suitable substance; they can then serve to detect or purify it.
+It is possible to produce monoclonal antibodies that specifically bind to almost any suitable substance; they can then serve to detect or purify it.
 This capability has become an investigative tool in biochemistry, molecular biology, and medicine.
-Monoclonal antibodies are being used on a clinical level for both the diagnosis and therapy of several diseases.
-In 2020, the administration of monoclonal antibodies was authorized by several countries for treating moderate symptoms of COVID-19.
+Monoclonal antibodies are used in the diagnosis of illnesses such as cancer and infections and are used therapeutically in the treatment of e.g. cancer and inflammatory diseases.